Skeeter4life/The-SuperCap-Bike-Project/README.md

-# SuperCAP V1 is Complete, and Deprecated in light of V2.
+# SuperCAP V1 is Complete, and Deprecated in Light of V2.

 ## The Idea